 - X .01 (Membership Rewards Point Valuation) = $208

 Total Benefit Value: $208

-Another new benefit of the Amex Gold Card is that it earns 4x Membership Rewards points at US Supermarkets (up to $25,000 annually, then 1x).
-Again, my wife and I spend a decent amount on groceries, so the 4x multiplier is very appealing to me.
+Another key benefit of the Amex Gold Card is that it earns 4x Membership Rewards points at U.S. supermarkets (up to $25,000 annually, then 1x).
+This 4x earning is what makes it our choice for the best card for grocery shopping.

 - X 52 Weeks in a year = $6,500

 - X 4 Membership Rewards Points = 26,000

 - X .01 (Membership Rewards Point Valuation) = $260